Signs of Alzheimer’s or Normal Forgetfulness?

 Signs of Alzheimer's: Trouble with familiar or daily tasks like getting lost driving to a local store they’ve shopped for 10 years, forgetting how to make a favorite recipe they’ve cooked for decades, or not understanding how to play a card game they play regularly.

-Signs of Alzheimer’s: Difficulty planning, problem solving, or sequencing steps, like trouble following a familiar recipe or not being able to keep track of monthly bills.
+Signs of Alzheimer's: Difficulty planning, problem solving, or sequencing steps, such as trouble following a familiar recipe or being unable to keep track of monthly bills.

-Signs of Alzheimer’s: Having trouble tracking dates, seasons, and the passage of time.
-Sometimes forgetting where they are or how they got there.
+Signs of Alzheimer's: Having trouble tracking dates, seasons, and the passage of time, and sometimes forgetting where they are or how they got there.

-Signs of Alzheimer’s: Noticeable changes in mood or personality like getting confused, suspicious, depressed, fearful, or anxious.
+Signs of Alzheimer’s: Noticeable changes in mood or personality, such as getting confused, suspicious, depressed, fearful, or anxious.
 Or, being easily upset at home, at work, with friends, or in places where they’re out of their comfort zone.

 What to do if you notice behavior changes

-If you notice significant, serious, or sudden behavior changes in your older adult, schedule a checkup with their doctor right away.
+If you notice significant, serious, or sudden changes in your older adult's behavior, schedule a checkup with their doctor right away.

 If these changes are caused by Alzheimer's or dementia, early detection and treatment could help reduce and manage symptoms – allowing them to stay independent longer.